wijerasa/MCBL/mcbl-tutorials-PF-clean.rst

 .. warning::

-	If you don't have administrator privilages on the machine, you wouldn't be able run ``sudo`` (last command in the following code block) commands.
+	If you don't have administrator privileges on the machine, you wouldn't be able run ``sudo`` (last command in the following code block) commands.